an9wer/ablm/README.rst

 =============  ===============================
  key            function
 =============  ===============================
- Alt-l          save the current A-B loop
+ Alt-L          save the current A-B loop
- Ctrl-l         load the next A-B loop
+ Ctrl-L         load the next A-B loop
- Ctrl-Shift-l   load to the previous A-B loop Ctrl-LEFT      backward the loop A
+ Ctrl-Shift-L   load the previous A-B loop
+ Ctrl-Left      backward the current loop A
- Ctrl-RIGHT     forward the loop A
+ Ctrl-Right     forward the current loop A
- Alt-LEFT       backward the loop B
+ Alt-Left       backward the current loop B
- Alt-RIGHT      forward the loop B
+ Alt-Right      forward the current loop B
 =============  ===============================